David Dusing: Tenor and choral music leader

 After graduating from the NEC with a master's degree, Dusing joined the faculty of that conservatory where he taught conducting and conducted choirs.
 He worked as a resident tenor soloist at Emmanuel Episcopal Church, Boston where he performed regularly as soloist in Bach cantatas led by Craig Smith; among them Lobet Gott in seinen Reichen, BWV 11.
 In 1970 he sang the lead tenor role of the Evangelist in Johann Sebastian Bach's St Matthew Passion under the baton on Robert Shaw at the Blossom Festival; a work presented in honor of the late George Szell who had recently died.
 In 1971 he was the tenor soloist in Giacomo Carissimi's oratorio Jephte in a concert given at Bates College, and that same year was the tenor soloist in Mozart's Requiem with the Concord Chorale.
 He was also a tenor vocalist on George Russell's 1971 jazz album Listen to the Silence.

 In the Summer of 1972 Dusing toured Europe for seven weeks as a member of the New England Conservatory's choir in a concert tour funded by the United States Department of State.
 He performed the aria "Un'aura amorosa" from Mozart's Così fan tutte in a concert of opera arias at Harvard University's Sanders Theatre in August 1973.
 On Labor Day 1976 he was the tenor soloist in the premiere of Morton Gould's cantata Something to Do: A Salute to the American Worker at the John F. Kennedy Center for the Performing Arts; a work which also starred Pearl Bailey and was commissioned to celebrate the United States Bicentennial.
 In 1977 he was the tenor soloist in a recording of Malcolm Peyton's Chamber Cantata.
 He also worked as a guest soloist in concerts with Harry Belafonte and John Raitt.

-Dusing toured in the vocal sextet Songs By Six from 1973-1975; resigning from his position at the NEC when he joined this group.
+Dusing toured in the vocal sextet Songs by Six from 1973 until 1975; resigning from his position at the NEC when he joined this group.
 The ensemble was organized and directed by Robert De Cormier who also wrote the group's arrangements of both popular and classical music.
 He then performed as a member of the professional choir, the Robert De Cormier Singers (RDCS), in the late 1970s and 1980s.
 He also conducted the RDCS when De Cormier was not able to lead the ensemble.
 He was still a member of this ensemble as late as 1988.